OrenGitHub/COMPILATION_IDC_FOR_STUDENTS/FOLDER_2_EXERCISES/EX4/EX4.md

 ### Runtime Checks
 Poseidon enforces three kinds of runtime checks:

- - division by zero
+ - Division by zero
- - invalid pointer dereference
+ - Invalid pointer dereference
- - out of bounds array access.
+ - Out of bounds array access.

 **Division by zero**
 should be handled by printing “Division By Zero”,